Ferruginous hawk: Prey species

 Ferruginous hawks can also take a wide range of birds as prey.
 The most frequently taken avian species are western meadowlark (Sturnella neglecta) and horned larks (Eremophila alpestris) along with other passerines, and dabbing ducks can be important prey at times.
-They can occasionally prey on relatively large gamebirds such as common pheasants (Phasianus colchicus), lesser prairie-chickens (Tympanuchus pallidicinctus), sharp-tailed grouses (Tympanuchus phasianellus), and sage grouses (Centrocercus urophasianus).
-Predation on corvids such as American crows (Corvus brachyrhynchos), common raven (Corvus corax), Chihuahuan ravens (C.cryptoleucus) and raptors such as burrowing owls (Athene cunicularia), barn owls (Tyto alba), and other Buteo hawks have been reported.
+They can occasionally prey on relatively large gamebirds such as common pheasants (Phasianus colchicus), lesser prairie-chickens (Tympanuchus pallidicinctus), sharp-tailed grouse (Tympanuchus phasianellus), and sage grouse (Centrocercus urophasianus).
+Predation on corvids such as American crows (Corvus brachyrhynchos), common raven (Corvus corax), Chihuahuan ravens (C.cryptoleucus) and raptors such as burrowing owls (Athene cunicularia), American barn owls (Tyto furcata), and other Buteo hawks have been reported.

 Reptiles can be taken as additional prey, mainly snakes but can include lizards such as Texas horned lizards (Phrynosoma cornutum).
 While yellow-bellied racer (Coluber constrictor) and garter snake (Thamnophis sirtalis) was constituted the second most frequent prey item in Washington, other snakes such as western hognose snakes (Heterodon nasicus) and pine snakes (Pituophis melanoleucus) can be taken in other regions.
 Other preys include frogs and large insects such as grasshoppers.